DmitryAEfimov/poc-keycloak-cli/README.md

 ## Usage
 1. Open web browser and go to application page `http://<cli-app.hostname>:<cli-app.port>/`
 2. You will be redirected to Keycloak login page.
+Login to application using `username` and `password`
 3. After successfully login you will be redirected to application base-url `http://<cli-app.hostname>:<cli-app.port>/poc`
 4. There is a detail info about Keycloak Principal
 5. At the page's bottom you can see principal roles